 Outcomes

-At the end of this research project there will be a completed project report detailing the process and analysis that led to the specific choices for the Community Organizing course content and teaching style.
-This will be presented at my final staff meeting with Catalytic Communities in July.
-Further, a syllabus and teaching manual will be given to Catalytic Communities for the future implementation of the course.
+At the end of this research project, there will be a completed project report detailing the process and analysis that led to the specific choices for the Community Organizing course content and teaching style.
+This was presented at my final staff meeting with Catalytic Communities on August 11, 2014.
+Along the way there were various other contributions made to Catalytic Communities reporting website, RioOnWatch.com.

-Along the way there were be various other contributions made to Catalytic Communities reporting website, RioOnWatch.com.
-Various research articles, that give either background information to community organizing or participation, will be reviewed on that site.
-Also, each interview conducted will also be written up as a leadership profile for site as well.

-Action will not stop at the implementation of the Community Organizing course, though.
-The course structure will include that students be working on an organizing project in their community.
+Action will not stop at the implementation of the Community Organizing course.
+The course structure will include students working on an organizing project in their community.
 Thus continued action will happen in communities.
-With the tools and skills learned in the course, they will be more equipped to undertake further action in their communities as well.
-This will invariably benefit the communities of those taking the course. u

-Those who take the survey will be given first priority in signing up for the course.
-However, those being interviewed may not choose to participate in the course in the future, they will still be benefitted through gaining visibility through their profile on the RioOnWatch.com website.
+With the tools and skills learned in the course, the students will be more equipped to take further action in their communities as well.
+This will invariably benefit the communities of those taking the course.
+Those who take the survey will be given first priority in signing up for the course, though theymay not choose to participate.

 Chapter 3

 Theological Framework